-24. In Fiscal Year 2023, did your agency close the ten oldest appeals that were reported pending in Section VI.C.5 of your Fiscal Year 2022 Annual FOIA Report?
+24. In Fiscal Year 2024, did your agency close the ten oldest appeals that were reported pending in Section VI.C.5 of your Fiscal Year 2023 Annual FOIA Report?

-No. The agency did close three of the ten oldest appeals that were reported pending in the FY 2022 Annual FOIA Report.
+No. The agency did close two of the ten oldest appeals that were reported pending in the FY 2023 Annual FOIA Report.

-25. If no, please provide the number of these appeals your agency was able to close by the end of the fiscal year, as listed in Section VII.C.(5) of your Fiscal Year 2022 Annual FOIA Report.
+25. If no, please provide the number of these appeals your agency was able to close by the end of the fiscal year, as listed in Section VII.C.(5) of your Fiscal Year 2023 Annual FOIA Report.
 If you had less than ten total oldest appeals to close, please indicate that.

-As noted above, the agency closed three of the ten oldest appeals that were reported pending in the FY 2022 Annual FOIA Report during FY 2023.
-Since that time, the agency has closed an additional appeal that was among the ten oldest reported in the FY 2022 Annual FOIA Report.
+As noted above, the agency closed two of the ten oldest appeals that were reported pending in the FY 2023 Annual FOIA Report during FY 2024.